galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 >
 > According this theory, learning occurs when the learning process induces a shift in the student's frame of reference, e.g. the role assigned to science by the students, their self-concept and role in society, etc. Although this goal can be achieved in multiple ways, a successful strategy is to stimulate reflection on uncritically accepted assumptions.
 It is the educator responsibility to cultivate students’ skills related to autonomous thinking by designing activities for that purpose.
 >
-> Critical learning theory emphasises two elements: the importance of the subjective role of each learner in finding meaning for him/herself, and how social and economic conditions constrain and distort the social construction of meaning ({% cite Giroux2018 %}).
+> Critical Learning Theory emphasises two elements: the importance of the subjective role of each learner in finding meaning for him/herself, and how social and economic conditions constrain and distort the social construction of meaning ({% cite Giroux2018 %}).
 >
 {: .comment}